Blogs

 Two Minutes Before Death: What Happens?

-As individuals approach the end of their lives, the final moments become a profound and mysterious journey marked by a series of physiological, psychological, and emotional changes.
-While the exact experience of dying varies from person to person, there are common patterns and phenomena observed in the moments leading up to death.
-In this blog post, we’ll delve into what happens two minutes before death, exploring the physical, mental, and spiritual aspects of this enigmatic process.
+As individuals approach the end of their lives, the final moments are a profound journey filled with physiological, psychological, and emotional changes.
+While the experience of dying is unique for each person, there are certain common phenomena observed in the moments leading up to death.
+In this blog post, we will explore what happens two minutes before death, focusing on the physical, mental, and spiritual aspects of this enigmatic process.

 1. Cardiovascular Changes